Suspect in Maddi Kingsbury killing says his threat she would end up like Gabby Petito was a joke

 "And so what were — what message were you sending with that hug?"
 Van Sant asked.

 "I'm here for you.
-We will do our damndest to find her."
+We will do our damndest to find her," said Sherman.

 WHERE'S MADDI KINGSBURY?